artemisdesignstudios/paragon/pcb_files/README.md

 ## Configuring your PCB through VIA

-1. Download [paragon_via.json](paragon_via.json) from our repository.
+1. Download [paragon_via_config.json](paragon_via_config.json) from our repository.

 2. Go to the [VIA](https://usevia.app/) website.

-3. Click the **Authorize** button and select `Paragon - Paired` from the pop-up dialogue that appears.
-At this point, you should see no change in the webpage.
+3. Click the **Authorize** button and select `Paragon` from the pop-up dialogue that appears.
+Performing this action will not change the webpage.

-4. Click on the **Settings** icon on the far left of the header tab.
+4. Click on the **Settings** icon on the far left side of the header tab.

 5. In the **Settings** tab, enable `Show Design tab`.

-6. In the newly revealed **Design** tab, enable `Use V2 definitions (deprecated)`.

-7. Click on `Load Draft Definiton` and select the `paragon_via.json` file you previously downloaded.
+6. Click on the `Load` icon and select the `paragon_via_config.json` file you previously downloaded.
 Upon loading the file, VIA will ask you to authorize the Paragon PCB again.

-8. You should now be able to head to the **Configure** tab and start manipulating the keymap for your PCB.
+7. You should now be able to head to the **Configure** tab and start manipulating the keymap for your PCB.

 ## Configuring the Encoder

-At this point, we are currently ironing out an issue with configuring the rotary encoder.
-We aim to update this functionality ASAP.
-The default functionality of the rotary encoder is to change the brightness of your device.
+1. To configure the behavior of the encoder, head over to the **Configure** tab in VIA.

+2. Click on the **encoder button** located in the top right corner of the layout schematic.

+3. Two options should appear:
+    1. `Rotate Counterclockwise`
+    2. `Rotate Clockwise`

+    By default, the `Rotate Counterclockwise` setting will be set to `KC_VOLU` (volume up).
+The `Rotate Clockwise` setting will be set to `KC_VOLD` (volume down).

+4. To change the settings, click on the field associated with the turn direction, and enter your desired QMK Keycode.
+A list of QMK Keycodes can be found here: https://github.com/qmk/qmk_firmware/blob/master/docs/keycodes.md
+    - Keycode Examples:
+        - Brightness Up: `KC_BRIU`
+        - Brightness Down: `KC_BRID`